Children's Comprehensive Bible Question Quiz

 How many commandments are there?

 a.
-Six commandments are written out on six parchments.
+Six commandments written on six parchments.

-b.
 There are ten commandments that God wrote on stone tablets with his finger.

 -